godot-escoria/escoria-docs/api/ESCStatement.md

 func is_valid() -> bool
 ```

-Check wether the statement should be run based on its conditions
+Check whether the statement should be run based on its conditions

 ### run